infernointhedarkverse-dev/Aethyss/README.md

-# Aethyss
+# Aethyss Backend

-This is the Aethyss AI chatbot project — inspired by EmochiApp but fully reworked for modern Android + backend.
+Cloud FastAPI backend for the Aethyss Android app.

+## Endpoints

+- GET /health
+- POST /chat

+This backend is deployed on a 64-bit cloud server.
+Do NOT run in Termux or on-device.